Exit Step: Prevent Future Workflow Runs

 Overview

-A contact can enter a workflow through triggers such as Contact Created, Contact Updated, Manual Trigger, Appointment Created, or Form Submission Created.
-If that contact later reaches an Exit Step, the workflow run ends and that contact is permanently blocked from re-entering that workflow.
+A contact can enter a workflow through automatic triggers such as Contact Created, Contact Updated, Appointment Created, or Form Submission Created.
+If that contact reaches an Exit Step, the workflow run ends and the contact is permanently blocked from re-entering that same workflow through those automatic triggers.

-Important: This block applies across all versions of the same workflow.
+Important: Automatic-trigger blocking applies across all versions of the same workflow.
 Publishing a new version does not remove the exclusion.

 How It Works

-1. A contact enters a workflow through a trigger.
+1. A contact enters a workflow through an automatic trigger or a manual run.

 2. The contact progresses through the workflow steps.

-3. When the contact reaches an Exit Step, the workflow run completes.
+3. When the contact reaches an Exit Step, that workflow run completes.

 What Is Not Blocked